-Epclusa is a pangenotypic (active against all 6 genotypes) once-per-day regimen that has minimal side effects and high cure rates.
+Epclusa is a pangenotypic (active against all 6 genotypes), once-per-day regimen that has minimal side effects and high cure rates.

-Epclusa is taken for 12 weeks by people without cirrhosis or who have compensated cirrhosis, with ribavirin added for people who have decompensated cirrhosis (or extended for 24 weeks if not eligible for ribavirin.
+Epclusa is taken for 12 weeks by people without cirrhosis or who have compensated cirrhosis.
+Ribavirin is added for people who have decompensated cirrhosis, or treatment is extended to 24 weeks if someone is not eligible for ribavirin.

 Go to hcvguidelines.org for additional information on clinical studies and treatment recommendations.

 Before starting treatment with any direct-acting antiviral (DAA), including Epclusa, patients should take a blood test to check for hepatitis B (HBV) infection.
 HBV infection could worsen or reactivate during or after DAA treatment, potentially leading to serious liver problems, including liver failure or death.
 Patients with current or past HBV infection should be monitored during HCV DAA treatment, and some may need to take HBV treatment.
 See HBV Reactivation on for more information and consult your medical provider. (see Black Box Warning)